 Computers are used to simulate climate and predict warming by increased CO2, based on the fundamental laws of physics.
-However, parming they determine from predicted CO2 rises doesn't warm the simulated atmosphere much at all.
-They predict measureable presuming that an increase in CO2 will trigger a much greater increase in water vapour, and that the water vapour will raise global While this implicates CO2 as a prominent indirect climate driver, it remains a theoretical and untested hypothesis.
-Lacking confidence of the CO2 climate link, it seems absurd to spend billions of dollars on a scheme to reduce the rate of CO2 increase in the hopes that it global temperature rise.
+However, the amount of warming they determine from predicted CO2 rises doesn't warm the simulated atmosphere much at all.
+They predict measureable warming only by presuming that an increase in CO2 will trigger a much greater increase in water vapour, and that the water vapour will raise global temperatures.
+While this implicates CO2 as a prominent indirect climate driver, it remains a theoretical and untested hypothesis.
+Lacking confidence in the veracity of the CO2 climate link, it seems absurd to spend billions of dollars on a scheme to reduce the rate of CO2 increase in the hopes that it will ameliorate global temperature rise.